JonathanGrossman/python_basics/12_lists.md

 ## [Get length of list](#get-length-of-list)

 You can get the length of a list, which tells you how many items are in the list.
-You can also get the minimum and maximum values of a list.

 You can get the length of a list, which tells you how many items are in the list.
 A list can be empty `[]` or have one or more items.
 Regardless, you can get its length using Python's built-in `len()` function.
 By printing `len.__doc__`, you can see in the terminal the description of this function